ap0llo/markdown-generator/docs/apireference/Grynwald/MarkdownGenerator/MdSerializationOptions/index.md

 **Assembly:** Grynwald.MarkdownGenerator

 Encapsulates settings that control how a document is serialized.
-A instance of MdSerializationOptions can be passed to the ToString overloads in [MdBlock](../MdBlock/index.md), [MdSpan](../MdSpan/index.md) and [MdDocument](../MdDocument/index.md)as well as the Save() method of [MdDocument](../MdDocument/index.md)
+A instance of MdSerializationOptions can be passed to the ToString overloads in [MdBlock](../MdBlock/index.md), [MdSpan](../MdSpan/index.md) and [MdDocument](../MdDocument/index.md) as well as the Save() method of [MdDocument](../MdDocument/index.md)

 ```csharp
 public class MdSerializationOptions